sanika365/landing_page/README.md

 # landing_page
-This is  mini  web developments project for showcase of my skills.
+This is  mini  web development project for showcase of my skills.